Tech’s favorite royal — Prince Alwaleed bin Talal — has been arrested in Saudi Arabia

 The prince’s newest Silicon Valley tie is to beleaguered condiments maker Hampton Creek, which restocked its board last month after its former directors left, adding Prince Alaweed, among other new board members.
 It isn’t clear whether the prince has provided Hampton Creek with any funding.
 Bloomberg noted in a report that the prince is an animal rights activist.
 Hampton Creek makes a vegan mayonnaise and is said to be working on lab-grown meat.

-According to the New Time Times, the arrests appear to be a move to consolidate the power of Crown Prince Mohammed bin Salman, a son and the top adviser of King Salman, who had announced the creation of a new anti-corruption committee — headed by the crown prince — just hours before the arrests were ordered.
+According to the New York Times, the arrests appear to be a move to consolidate the power of Crown Prince Mohammed bin Salman, a son and the top adviser of King Salman, who had announced the creation of a new anti-corruption committee — headed by the crown prince — just hours before the arrests were ordered.

 According to the Times, the Ritz Carlton in Riyadh was subsequently evacuated, possibly to house the arrested royals, and the airport for private planes shuttered, presumably to stop anyone from trying to flee the country.

-Last year, Prince Alwaleed joined a number of other billionaires in signing up for the “Giving Pledge of Bill Gates and Warren Buffett; among others to sign up at the time were Salesforce CEO Mark Benioff; the three cofounders of Airbnb (Brian Chesky, Joe Gebbia and Nathan Blecharczyk); and Intuit founder Scott Cook.
+Last year, Prince Alwaleed joined a number of other billionaires in signing up for the “Giving Pledge” of Bill Gates and Warren Buffett; among others to sign up at the time were Salesforce CEO Mark Benioff; the three cofounders of Airbnb (Brian Chesky, Joe Gebbia and Nathan Blecharczyk); and Intuit founder Scott Cook.
 As the Times notes, it’s unclear whether Saudi Arabia’s newly established corruption committee might seek to confiscate any of Prince Alwaleed’s assets, estimated to be $32 billion.

-Prince Mohammed bin Salman, or MBS as he is reportedly known at home and abroad, has been outmaneuvering and sometimes defying his elders since King Salman assumed the throne in 2015, says the Washington Post, which last year compared what has developed in Saudi Arabia since to a plot from “Game of Thrones.”
+Prince Mohammed bin Salman, or MBS as he is reportedly known at home and abroad, has been outmaneuvering and openly resisting his elders since King Salman assumed the throne in 2015, says the Washington Post, which last year compared what has developed in Saudi Arabia since to a plot from “Game of Thrones.”

 Its sources suggested at the time that the now 32-year-old prince has the potential to either reshape Saudi Arabia into a more modern, dynamic country — or else drive it off a cliff.